FREE Full Day PRE-K For All "UPK" Program

 BedRock Preschool is offering FULL DAY PRE-K for All (previously known as UPK).
 This covers 6 hours and 20 minutes (8:30am to 2:50pm).
 Many of our families may need early drop off at 7:30am and / or afterschool and late pick up at 5:30pm and 6:30pm respectively.
 Additional fees will apply for hours before and after PRE-K for All.
-NYC families with children born in 2015 may apply to a full-day program at BedRock Preschool.
-Please check Department of Education website for 2019-2020 enrollment period.
+NYC families with children born in 2016 may apply to a full-day program at BedRock Preschool.
+Starting February, please check Department of Education website for 2020-2021 enrollment period.

 We look forward to helping you through this application process and partnering with you as your child embarks on his or her educational journey!!

 Prekindergarten for All provides four-year-old children access to comprehensive early childhood education experiences that promote their social-emotional, creative expressive/aesthetic, physical, cognitive, linguistic and cultural development.
 Pre-K for All is a free program covering a full day of 6 hours and 20 minutes (from 8:30-2:50pm) and 176 instructional days with 4 professional / staff development days.
 The requirements are: 1.
 Families must reside in the five boroughs and provide proof of residence 2.
 Child must turn 4 years old by December 31st.